stephanenicolas/robospice/README.md

 You can find complete examples of RoboSpice usage in the application (included in Git Hub's repo) : RoboSpice Motivations.

-You can also find the apk of the RoboSpice Motivations app in the [download section](https://github.com/octo-online/robospice/downloads) and on the Google Play Store soon.
+You can also find the apk of the RoboSpice Motivations app in the [download section](https://github.com/octo-online/robospice/downloads) and on the [Google Play Store](http://goo.gl/pzqH4).

 Read the [RoboSpice starter guide](https://github.com/octo-online/robospice/wiki) to learn more.